griswaldbrooks/BehaviorTree.CPP/docs/asynchronous_nodes.md

     {
       // send a request to the server bool accepted = sendStartRequestToServer();
-      // check if the request was rejected by the server if( !accepted ) {
+      // check if the request was rejected if( !accepted ) {
         return NodeStatus::FAILURE;
       }